shakedzy/tic_tac_toe/README.md

 ## Training and playing:
 The `main.py` holds two functions:
 * `train()` will initiate a training process, and save the model under `models/q.ckpt`.
-Using the current settings, training took me less than 20 minutes on a MacBook Pro (2018)
+Using the current settings, training took me around 60 minutes on a MacBook Pro (2018)
 * `play()` allows a human player to play against a saved model